averybiskup/cs174A-project/README.md

 # How to use
 ![image](./docs/control_panel.png)

-Beside all the button in the control panel, you can hover your mouse pointer to change starting and ending point (represented by a pointer and a ball respectively).
+Besides all the buttons in the control panel, you can use your mouse pointer to change starting and ending point (represented by a pointer and a ball respectively): single click to select, then single click again to place.
 You can also toggle walls by clicking on the highlighted grid.